tachiyomiorg/website/src/help/guides/troubleshooting.md

 :::

 ::: c-warning
 Non-standard implementations like Firefox can lead to **Tachiyomi** not working correctly or, in the worst-case, crash.
-We recommend to setting your **WebView implementation** to [Android System WebView](https://play.google.com/store/apps/details?id=com.google.android.webview) or [Google Chrome](https://play.google.com/store/apps/details?id=com.android.chrome).
+It is recommended to set your **WebView implementation** to [Android System WebView](https://play.google.com/store/apps/details?id=com.google.android.webview) or [Google Chrome](https://play.google.com/store/apps/details?id=com.android.chrome).
 :::

 ## Unable to install the app or extensions